kennethleungty/Image-Metadata-Exif/README.md

-# Image-Metadata-Exif
-Extract metadata of images in Python with exif
+# Image Metadata Extraction in Python with exif